 Come into an interview empty-handed, and your interviewer might assume that you’re not organized or simply not seriously interested in the position.
 Start off on the right foot by bringing everything you need to make a great first impression.

-7 things to bring to a job interview
+What to bring to a job interview

 Here are seven things you’ll want to make sure to bring to any job interview.